johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 - Declaring a func or variable with lowercase first letter, the func is only available within my package (protected)
 - Declaring a func or variable with uppercase first letter, the func is available outside my package (public)

 ### Receivers: Structs with functions
+- Structs can also have functions associated with them
+- A pointer is created to the struct in front of the function

 ### Other data structures: Maps and Slices
 ### Decision Structures
 ### Preview